 Woah, the winds of March: A look back at Denver's winds so far this month

-If you've found yourself thinking that it has been rather windy this March, you would not be wrong.
-This time of year, the winds in Colorado historically pick up, but this March has given us more than our fair share of windy days.
+You would not be wrong if you've found yourself thinking that it has been rather windy this March.
+This time of year, the winds in Colorado historically pick up, but this March has given us more than our fair share of blustery days.

-Because of Colorado's location and terrain, our winds in Spring tend to increase.
+Because of Colorado's location and terrain, winds during the Spring tend to increase.
 The changing of the seasons brings fluctuations in our jet stream, with cold air masses coming down from Canada or warm air masses coming up from the South.
 These fronts bring downsloping winds that race over the mountains, bringing gusty conditions to the Front Range.

 This chart presents the daily average wind speeds, along with a record of climatology (the line) and vector-averaged wind direction for Denver International Airport.